DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "So let me then ask you one thing."

-Kay step forward, prepared to ask a taboo question.
+Kai step forward, prepared to ask a taboo question.

 "Jeanne, why are you pretending to be a man?"